yao-laboratory/cellMarkerPipe/README.md

 0.0.0
 ```

-### Tutorial
+## 3. Tutorial
-#### Input
+#### Input data
+(required inputs)
+`DATADIR` is a user defined data directory.

+The neccessary input data is the cell matrix data in 10x format (`matrix.mtx.gz`, `features.tsv.gz` and `barcodes.tsv.gz`) under `DATADIR`.
+These files can be prepared by 10x pipeline.
+If you have other data types such as Seurat data object, currently we provide examples to convert from Seurat data object to 10x format.

+(optional inputs)
-The neccessary input file is the counts matrix data in 10x format (`matrix.mtx.gz`, `features.tsv.gz` and `barcodes.tsv.gz`) under `DATADIR`.
-You can choose to provide group information of the cells or not.
-If you want to use your own cell group, then it needs to be provided in file named `groups.csv` under `DATADIR`.
-The `groups.csv` needs to contain 2 columns seperated by `","` the first one is the cell barcodes same with `barcodes.tsv` and the second one is the cell name.
-An example dataset is provided in the folder `data/Zeisel/10x/` with the package.
+You can choose to provide clustering(group) information of the cells if you have already clustered the cells using other tools or pipelines.
+This file needs to be provided in file named `groups.csv` under `DATADIR`.
+The `groups.csv` needs to contain 2 columns seperated by `","` the first column is the cell barcodes (same in `barcodes.tsv` ) and the second column is the cell cluster ID.

+If you have known marker genes for cell clusters, you may provide this file named as `Known_marker.csv` inside the data directory `DATADIR`

+An example dataset is provided in the folder `data/Zeisel/10x/` inside this package.

 Then you can run the pipeline as example below:

+#### Key output data

-#### Using cellMarkerPipe in command-line mode
+#### Run cellMarkerPipe in command-line mode
-##### Step 0: cellMarkerPipe Overview
+##### Step 0: cellMarkerPipe Commands Overview
 This pipepline has 3 main steps: preprocess, selection and evaluation.

 ``` bash